 However, maximum speed is only slightly increased; at 18.6mph top speed, you certainly go faster – though not by much.
 The total distance you can travel is also 16 miles.
 Know, though, that you can expect to “climb” hills that are 25-degrees.
 The Dual has a 3-month warranty.

-Both boards come with a wireless remote you can hold while you ride, controlling your speed and other features.
+Both skateboards come with a wireless remote you can hold while you ride, controlling your speed and other features.

 3. HaloBoard (Electric Skateboard)